tomizechsterson/chargen-ui/README.md

 - Make a folder for the code and run `git clone https://github.com/tomizechsterson/chargen-ui`
   - This will pull down the latest version of the code and copy it into the `chargen-ui` folder
-- Navigate into this folder with your Git terminal of choice
+- Navigate into this folder with your terminal of choice
 - Run `npm install` to pull down all the dev dependencies
 - You will also need the services from the [CharGen](https://github.com/tomizechsterson/CharGen) project running on their default port in order for any features beyond creating and deleting characters to work (i.e. rolling stats, selecting race/class).
 Just follow the steps in that project's readme to get them downloaded and running.